Overview

 MISCELLANEOUS PROVISIONS

 Financial Planning and Non-Investment Consulting/Implementation Services.
-To the extent
+To the extent requested by

-services regarding matters such as tax and estate planning, insurance, etc. Madison Advisory will
+matters such as tax and estate planning, insurance, etc. Madison Advisory will generally provide such consulting

-generally provide such consulting services inclusive of its advisory fee set forth at Item 5 below
+services inclusive of its advisory fee set forth at Item 5 below (exceptions can and will occur based upon assets

-projects, stand-alone planning engagements, etc. for which Firm may charge a separate or additional
+under management, extraordinary matters, special projects, stand-alone planning engagements, etc. for which

-financial planning fee per Item 5 below).
+Firm may charge a separate or additional financial planning fee per Item 5 below).
 Please Note.
-Madison Advisory believes that it is important for
+Madison

-the client to address financial planning issues on an ongoing basis.
-Madison Advisory’s advisory fee, as
+Advisory believes that it is important for the client to address financial planning issues on an ongoing basis.

-set forth at Item 5 below, will remain the same regardless of whether or not the client determines to address
+Madison Advisory’s advisory fee, as set forth at Item 5 below, will remain the same regardless of whether or not

-financial planning issues with Madison Advisory.
-Please Also Note: Madison Advisory does not serve
+the client determines to address financial planning issues with Madison Advisory.
+Please Also Note: Madison

-as an attorney, accountant, or insurance agent, and no portion of our services should be construed as same.
+Advisory does not serve as an attorney, accountant, or insurance agent, and no portion of our services should be

-insurance products.
+offer or sell insurance products.
 To the extent requested by a client, we may recommend the services of other

 professionals for non-investment implementation purpose (i.e., attorneys, accountants, insurance, etc.),